What is it?

 Nextbase has refreshed its range of dash cameras with this mid-range 412GW, which replaces the 402G.
 Upgrades over the earlier model include higher resolution footage, a quick-release magnetic mount and WiFi connectivity, so footage can be accessed via a smartphone.

-It’s priced at £129.99 – which is £30 more than our previous favourite dash camera, the Nextbase 312GW.
+It’s priced slightly higher than the Nextbase 312GW.
 That buys better image quality and a touch-sensitive interface, but other than that the two cameras are quite similar.
 So is the 412GW worth the extra?

 What’s it like?

 Straight out of the box, the Nextbase 412GW comes with a powered, quick release mounting system that can be fitted to the windscreen via a suction cup or an adhesive pad, both included.
 There is also a long, 12V power cable, a USB data cable, a window sticker and a software disc, although the software can be downloaded from the Nextbase website for free.

 Mounting is straightforward.
 The quick-release system means the camera can be set up in the ideal place and then, if it needs to be taken out of sight, the mount can be left in place and the camera removed.
 This also makes reinstallation easier when it comes to setting off again – just click and go.

 The 4-metre cable is long enough to be trailed neatly through door seals and around the windscreen for a very tidy installation.
 The alternative is a hard-wired wiring set up; hooking the power mount into the ignition circuit and keeping the wires out of sight.

 Changing settings in the menu system is easy.
 Things like GPS tracking, speed stamping, car licence plate details and audio recording can be configured quickly.
 The 412GW has touch sensitive buttons, unlike other Nextbase cameras, but they are responsive and illuminate when in use.